ebrevdo/synchrosqueezing/readme.txt

 of the underlying ideas behind the Synchrosqueezing transform code in this toolbox.

-The file curve_ext.c was authored by Jianfeng Lu (now at NYU CIMS).
+The file curve_ext.c was authored by Jianfeng Lu (now at Duke).

 Introduction
 --------------

-This toolbox implements several time-frequency and time-scale analysis methods, as described in [1,2,3].
+This toolbox implements several time-frequency and time-scale analysis methods, as described in [1,2,3,4].
 These include:

-1. Forward and inverse Discrete Wavelet Transform (a discretization of the continuous wavelet transform, so we will call it cwt).
+1. Forward and inverse discretized Continuous Wavelet Transform (CWT).
-2. Forward and inverse Wavelet-based Synchrosqueezing (synsq_cwt).
+2. Forward and inverse CWT-based Synchrosqueezing (synsq_cwt) and STFT-based Synchrosqueezing (synsq_stft).
-3. Various plotting and curve extraction utilities to go with cwt and synsq_cwt.
+3. Various plotting and curve extraction utilities to go with the above functions.
 4. A GUI (the Synchrosqueezing GUI) for analysis, filtering, denoising, and signal extraction.
-This allows the simple, fast, initial analysis via Synchrosqueezing.
+This allows for simple, fast, initial analysis via Synchrosqueezing.

 Installation